pombredanne/centidb/docs/index.rst

     :hidden:
     :maxdepth: 2

-`centidb` is a tiny database offering a compromise between the minimalism of a key/value store and the convenience of SQL.
-It wraps any store offering an ordered-map interface, adding features that often tempt developers to use more complex systems.
+`centidb` is a tiny database offering a compromise between the minimalism of key/value stores and the convenience of SQL.
+It wraps any store offering an ordered-map interface, adding features typical of more complex systems.

 Functionality is provided to form ordered compound keys, create and query indices, and a binary tuple encoding that preserves the ordering of its